-Given uncertainties regarding the timing, scope, volume and outcome of pending and potential legal actions, investigations and regulatory proceedings and other factors, the amounts of reserves and ranges of reasonably possible losses are difficult to determine and of necessity subject to future revision.
-Subject to the foregoing, management of the Company believes, based on currently available information, after consultation with outside legal counsel and taking into account its established reserves, that pending legal actions, investigations and regulatory proceedings will be resolved with no material adverse effect on the Company's statement of financial condition.
-However, if during any period a potential adverse contingency should become probable or resolved for an amount in excess of the established reserves, the financial condition as of the end of that period could be materially adversely affected.
+If during any period a potential adverse contingency becomes probable or is resolved for an amount in excess of the established accrual, the financial condition as of the end of that period could be materially adversely affected.
+At December 31, 2023, the high end of the range of reasonably estimable losses in excess of amounts accrued was approximately \$2.5 million.
 In addition, there can be no assurance that material losses will not be incurred from claims that have not yet been brought to the Company's attention or are not yet determined to be reasonably possible.